One Trick to Solve All N-Sum Problems

 and a target sum target

-, return the values of two elements in nums
+, return two elements from nums

 that add up to target

 .
-For example, if the input is nums = [1,3,5,6], target = 9
+For example, if nums = [1,3,5,6]

 , the algorithm should return the two elements [3,6]